Discover 7 Google Analytics mistakes that can stop you getting full value from the data, and more importantly, find out how to fix them.

 Watch the video on how to add an Annotation in Google Analytics.

-Issue #3 : Google Analytics Code is Added Twice
+Issue #3 : Your Bounce Rate is Super Low Because the Google Analytics Code is Added Twice

 I see this mistake happening way too often and it gives a false indication of how effective your website really is!